Robust Optimality of Bundling Goods Beyond Finite Variance: Model and preliminaries

-A mechanism $D = (z,\pi)$ is \emph{truthful} if the following conditions are satisfied:
+A mechanism $A = (z,\pi)$ is \emph{truthful} if the following conditions are satisfied:

 The first condition ensures that the buyer has no incentive to misreport the true values $v$ that they have for the goods; that is, bidding truthfully is a \textit{dominant strategy} that maximizes their utility.
 We refer to this property as \textit{incentive compatibility}.
 The second condition guarantees that if a buyer truthfully reports their values, then their utility (or surplus) is non-negative, i.e., they don't lose anything by participating in the selling mechanism.
 This property is called \textit{individual rationality}.
-We use $\mathcal{D}_m$ to denote the set of all truthful deterministic mechanisms.
+We restrict to truthful mechanisms throughout the paper and denote the set of all such mechanisms for $m$ goods by $\mathcal{A}_m$.
+Among these mechanisms, deterministic bundling is of particular importance for our analysis.

-\textit{Bundling mechanism.} A (deterministic) \textit{bundling mechanism} sells either all goods together at a \emph{bundling price} if the sum of the valuations meets or exceeds this price; otherwise, it sells none of the goods.
-To be precise, it sets a price $p =: \pi(v)$ and defines
+\textit{Deterministic bundling.} A deterministic \textit{bundling mechanism} $D_{\textup{bund}}$ sells either all goods together at a \emph{bundling price} if the sum of the valuations meets or exceeds this price; otherwise, it sells none of the goods.
+To be precise, it sets a price $p_m =: \pi(v)$ and defines